 The essentials of the oral proceedings include new statements by the party or parties and by the member or members of the department concerning the subject-matter of the proceedings.
 In examination and opposition proceedings, the essentials are principally new statements arguing the presence or lack of novelty, inventive step and other patentability criteria.
 The minutes should not, however, be an exhaustive recollection of everything that was said during the oral proceedings.
 Rather, they should be limited to the essentials and be as brief and concise as possible.

 Vague or general statements are to be avoided.
 Also, care must be taken to ensure that statements crucial to the decision are correctly recorded.
 Although this should normally not be necessary, in case of doubt the record of such statements should be read out to the parties concerned before the decision is taken and announced.
 If new facts or evidence are submitted during the oral proceedings, the minutes should make clear that the division has examined them under Art.
 114(1).
 They should also indicate whether or not the Division, after having heard the parties, subsequently disregarded them under Art.
 114(2).

 The minutes should briefly summarise the following elements, where present:

 The minutes should conclude by indicating the decision taken by the Division or, if no final decision is taken, the outcome of the proceedings.
 This part should be preceded by a record of the parties' final requests as indicated in point (b) above.

 The minutes should also contain procedural information, such as how the proceedings are to be continued after closure of the oral proceedings.

-If a decision is given, the wording of the operative part for the decision (see E‑II, 9) must be reproduced in the minutes.
+If a decision is given, for the decision (see E‑II, 9) must be reproduced in the minutes.

 The minutes with the result reached during the proceedings are communicated to the parties as soon as possible.